bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

                 STR="Hello World!"
                 echo $STR

-Line 2 creates a variable called STR and assigns the string “Hello World!” to it.
+Line 2 creates a variable called STR and assigns the string "Hello World!” to it.
 Then the VALUE of this variable is retrieved by putting the ‘<span class="math inline">′*inatthebeginning*.*Pleasenotice*(*tryit*!)*thatifyoudon*′*tusethe*′</span>’ sign, the output of the program will be different, and probably not what you want it to be.

 ### A very simple backup script (little bit better)